 9. Find out in advance what kind of in-flight entertainment will be offered on your route.
 You might choose to bring your own anti-boredom supplies.
 Don’t forget to pack a portable charger!

-Expert Traveller Tip: “For long haul flights, I start a few months beforehand downloading movies, shows, podcasts, and books that I don’t let myself see until a certain hour of the flight.
+Travel Expert Tip: “For long haul flights, I start a few months beforehand downloading movies, shows, podcasts, and books that I don’t let myself see until a certain hour of the flight.
 If you’re really wanting to read a certain book and can’t start it until hour three, the flight will fly by!”
 Kate Neufeld of Oakville

 10. Air cabins have low humidity.
 Remember to pack a travel-size moisturizer to prevent dry, itchy skin during your long flight.